Best Dog Food For French Bulldogs

 Our criteria

-The criteria we use in selecting the best dog foods for French Bulldogs and other breeds comes from the World Small Animal Veterinary Association.
+The World Small Animal Veterinary Association (WSAVA) guidelines guide selecting the best dog foods for French Bulldogs and other breeds.

 We also consider the recent warning from the U.S. Food and Drug Administration about a possible link between grain-free dog foods and dilated cardiomyopathy (DCM) in dogs.
 DCM is fatal if left untreated.
 The FDA’s investigation has expanded to include exotic proteins in dog foods.
 You can read the latest research in the Journal of the American Veterinary Medical Association.